A First Guide to the Dragonflies of Jalisco, Mexico

 DRAGONFLIES (ANISOPTERA)

-There are 4 families of Dragonflies (Anisoptera) represented in Jalisco - the Skimmers, the Spiketails, the Clubtails and the Darners.
+There are 4 families of Dragonflies (Anisoptera) represented in Jalisco - the Skimmers, the Spiketails, the Cruisers, the Clubtails and the Darners.

-The Skimmers and Spiketails are contained on this page.
+The Skimmers, Spiketails and Cruisers are listed and linked to on this page.

 Within the Skimmer family (Libellulidae) there are 22 different genera represented.